 We saved for last what for many will be the best: the fulfillment of the promise of the “Revert Icon” command in Classic RADE.

 In Classic RADE, the only icon that actually allowed you to make changes and then revert to the old setup was the template.
-In OS X Helix, that concept is being applied to every icon type, but we wanted to describe the new subform and posting setups first because the view icon you are getting today really shows off the final big feature of this release: the ability to preview almost any change before committing to it and then having the option to revert if necessary.
+In Helix RADE 6.2, that concept is being applied to every icon type, but we wanted to describe the new subform and posting setups first because the view icon you are getting today really shows off the final big feature of this release: the ability to preview almost any change before committing to it and then having the option to revert if necessary.